ustunb/reachml/README.md

 ### Generating Reachable Sets
-For a given initial feature vector, a reachable set is the set of all other feature vectors that are achievable through actions applied to the initial feature vectore.
+For a given initial feature vector, a reachable set is the set of all other feature vectors that are achievable through actions applied to the initial feature vector.
 To generate a reachable set, use a `ReachableSetDatabase`:

 ```python